echo-webkom/ludo/api/README.md

 # Ludo API documentation

 Ludo is comprised of users, boards, and items.
 Each board has a list of users, and a list of items.
-Each item has a list ID which specifies which list it belongs to.
-However, there is no list type.
-This is to genericize lists and make them act more like a _group_.
-Ludo is meant to be used for all kinds of boards and viewing options, and it should be left up to each boards implementation to organize and display items.

 ## Endpoints